FreeAndFair/dvl/README.md

 * Must prevent that a voter can be handed more than one ballot
 * Must be able to authenticate and register voters at multiple machines in various venues
 * Must have an interactive user interface, for the authentication and registration
+* Must be able to print out the current voterlist at any point of the election

 Secondary Requirements
 ===